Republican’s hold on nominations leaves Marines without confirmed leader for 1st time in 100 years

 Under the law, Smith can serve as the acting commandant, but he can do nothing that would presume confirmation.
 As a result, he can’t move into the main residence or the commandant’s office, or issue any new formal commandant’s planning guidance, which is traditional for a new leader.
 He has the authority to implement new policies such as budget, training and other personnel decisions.

-Smith’s promotion delay is the first of what could be many top level military officers held up by Sen. Tommy Tuberville, R-Alabama.
+Smith’s promotion delay is the first of what could be many top level military officers held up by Sen. Tommy Tuberville, R-Ala.
 Tuberville has stalled all nominations for senior military jobs because he disagrees with Defense Secretary Lloyd Austin’s decision to have the Defense Department pay for travel when a service member has to go out of state to get an abortion or other reproductive care.
 Abortion is now illegal in Alabama.

 Speaking at a ceremony at the Marine Barracks Washington, just down the street from Capitol Hill, Austin and Berger called on the Senate to take action.